 When he's not raving about himself in the third person for his artist bio, Blake Guthrie lives in rural Georgia and roams the country as a singer/songwriter and travel journalist.

 He also shared the stage at this time with another up-and-comer in Atlanta, John Mayer.
 The two young songwriters worked the door together at the famed Eddie's Attic nightclub, where they staged the tongue-in-cheek, all-male concert Willis Fair in response to the estrogen-fest Lillith Fair.
-Guthrie will gladly share his VHS tape of the evening (which also included Kristian Bush from Sugarland) if you are nice to him and still own a VCR.
+Guthrie may share the VHS tape of the evening if you are nice to him and still own a VCR.

-Since those early days, Guthrie has fine-tuned his craft, becoming a respected professional on the local scene and continuing to spread out regionally and nationally.
-For some reason, people in Australia, Canada and Belgium keep downloading songs from his latest CD, "Til I Reach The Light," which Guthrie finds odd because he's never been to these countries and doesn't know anyone there.
+Since those early days, Guthrie has fine-tuned his craft, becoming a respected professional on the local scene while continuing to spread out beyond the region.
+For some reason, people in Australia, Canada, and Belgium keep downloading and streaming songs from his albums "Til I Reach The Light," and "Songs About Chicks," which Guthrie finds odd because he's never been to those countries and doesn't know anyone there.
 Guthrie is currently at work on a new batch of songs for his next album, which he hopes will be released sometime this century.